Ofra Offer Oren: Writing

 Offer Oren began writing during her youth and served as a “young journalist” for the Ma'ariv La'noar youth magazine.
 She published dozens of articles, essays, and poems during that period, including during her time in London.

 To date, Offer Oren has published eleven books, and her stories have been included in three anthologies.
 Her first book, "Colour Separation", which contains four novellas, was published in 1989.

 Her books deal with a variety of topics: "Indirect speech" describes a rupture and collapse of the marriage of a young couple.
 "Like a Kyte" concentrates on the life and difficulties of a young girl.
 "The Truths We Never Told" tells us about the side effects and consequences of “the Kasztner affair” on the fate of Hungarian Jews during and after World War II.
 In the thriller "Murder in the Art School" Offer Oren offers a glimpse at the ambiance, tensions and intrigues in an art school that the murder of its principal reveals.
 In three of her books ("Shira and Hiroshima", "A Letter to Mother" and "What Happened to Hagar in Eilat?") she describes the consequences of sexual abuse and humiliation.

 Offer Oren undoubtedly uses her own personal history in her writing, since one can learn from newspaper interviews with her that she divorced twice, she was a teacher in an art school, her father was a Hungarian Shoah survivor and she even revealed that she had experienced sexual abuse by her father and that she suffered humiliation and physical and verbal abuse from both her father and mother.

 Lately, Offer Oren has focused on writing poems.
 Initially, she wrote poems in Free Verse, and most of these poems were collected in her first poetry book, "What Does Water Know About Thirst".
 In recent years, Offer Oren has been writing her poems sticking to strict rhyme scheme and meter, and most of her poems are written as sonnets or villanelles.
 Her poems have been published in daily newspapers and in literary magazines.

-In 2023, Offer Oren published a unique work which combines fiction and poetry – the novel "What Happened to Hagar in Eilat?" is composed of 336 meticulously crafted sonnets.
-This is a very rare writing style, that was used by Alexander Pushkin in Eugene Onegin and by Vikram Seth in The Golden Gate.
+In 2023, Offer Oren published the verse novel "What Happened to Hagar in Eilat?", composed of 336 sonnets.
 For this book Offer Oren received the Sapir Prize for Literature of 2023.